tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 pragma solidity ^0.5.0;

 contract LatestTrade {
  string coin = "BTC";
  uint price;
  bool is_buy_order;

  function updateTrade(string memory newCoin, uint newPrice, bool is_buy) public {
  coin = newCoin;
  price = newPrice;
  is_buy_order = is_buy; /// is this a buy or a sell order?
  }
 }
 ```

 * Remember, we have to specify the data type of the parameters as well.
-We can't get away with ambiguity here like we can in Python!
+We can't get away with ambiguity here as we can in Python!

 * Pay close attention to the keyword `memory` in front of the `newCoin` variable.

-* The reason we specify that the string is stored in `memory` is because strings are a more complex, and thus more expensive data type than integers and addresses and the EVM requires you to specify where it is stored.
+* The reason we specify that the string is stored in `memory` is that strings are a more complex and thus more expensive data type than integers and addresses, and the EVM requires you to specify where it is stored.

 * While we operate on the string (like passing it in from a parameter), we can store it in `memory` and use less gas than storing a string normally.